BetterTheWorld/feed-challenge-api/README.md

 Do your best to make it efficient.
 The API is written poorly (totally beyond our control), and responds in 500ms... so the fewer requests we can make the better.

-It is up to you to decide how to display these activities and whether to use additional components.
+It is up to you to decide how to display these activities and whether to use additional components, but the `shared` should show the url that the user (actor) has shared, and the `posted` should show the content that the user (actor) has posted.

 ## Endpoints